 a new seasoning product

-The second description uses numbers to quantify the accomplishment, providing a context that helps the interviewer understand the degree of difficulty involved in the task.
+The second description uses numbers to quantify the accomplishment; by providing context, it also helps the interviewer understand the degree of difficulty involved in the task.
 Numbers are a powerful resume tool that will help you draw attention to your accomplishments.
 Always quantify your successes.
 Here are three comman ways to do that:

 a new ISP that reduced corporate online costs by 15%.

-with payroll activities, ensuring that employees were paid on time.
+with payroll activities to ensure that employees were paid on time.

 25 members for a new student government group.